janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

      - Create a Speed Controller using light.speed_control entity with slider
      - Create a entities card with input_number.servo_x and input_number.servo_y
      - Create a Camera auto Card

+ - For ESP32Cam installation I have to use a FT232RL TTL to plug in Raspberry Pi.
+ - Connections: VCC from TTL to 5.5v in ESP32,  GND from TTL to GND in ESP32, RX from TTL to U0T in ESP32, TX from TTL to U0T in ESP32, In ESP32 connect a bridge from IO0 to GND.
- - Plug your esp32cam in your computer or Raspberry Pi.
+ - Plug your ESP32cam in your computer or Raspberry Pi.
 Select new device in EspHome, click continue, write a file name like RC-Car-32cam, in Select your device type choose ESP32.
  - Click skip.
 Copy and paste in edit button the content of RC-Car-32cam.yaml file in your file, change your ssid and WiFi password validate it and install it.
  - Choose Plug into the computer running ESPHome Dashboard and wait the installation.
  - Then other several entities should appears at Home Assistant: